SiteAlert/sitealert-wordpress-plugin/readme.txt

 Keep track of how fast your site is loading.

 **Blacklist Monitoring**
-WP Health will monitor dozens of lists and alert you if your site is blacklisted.
+SiteAlert will monitor dozens of lists and alert you if your site is blacklisted.

 **Accessibility Monitoring**
-WP Health will scan your site an alert you of potential accessibility concerns.
+SiteAlert will scan your site an alert you of potential accessibility concerns.

 **Email Notifications**
 Receive summaries for all your sites including any warnings, broken links, and more!